Antonio Mohamed: Atlético Mineiro

-UNAM
+Pumas UNAM

-In March 2023, Mohamed returned to Mexico, this time as manager of UNAM.
+In March 2023, Mohamed returned to Mexico, this time as manager of Pumas UNAM.
+He transformed the team into a consistent side in the Apertura 2023 tournament, but they were eliminated in the semifinals at the hands of Tigres UNAL due to them being the higher seeded team in the regular season after the tie ended 1-1 on aggregate with neither team scoring any away goals.
 On 12 December 2023, Mohamed stepped down from his position citing personal reasons.

 Toluca

-On December 11, 2024, Mohamed was named the head coach of Toluca, and within six months, he steered the club to their 11th league championship, ending a 15-year title drought.
+In December 2024, Mohamed was named head coach of Toluca ahead of the Clausura 2025.
+In May 2025, the team secured its eleventh league title, ending a 15-year gap without a championship.
+Later that year in December, Toluca won its twelfth league title, matching Guadalajara as the club with the second-most titles.
+In May 2026, Toluca defeated Tigres UANL to claim the CONCACAF Champions Cup.
+That September, the team added another trophy by overcoming Monterrey in the Leagues Cup final.

 Personal life

 Mohamed's paternal grandfather was Lebanese-Syrian and his paternal grandmother was Argentine, and his maternal grandfather was Croatian and his maternal grandmother was Chilean.
-His nickname is El Turco ("The Turk"), following the custom in many Latin American countries of using that nickname for people of Arab descent, whose ancestors arrived from the Ottoman Empire.
+His nickname is El Turco ("The Turk"), following the custom in many Latin American countries of using that nickname for people of Arab descent.

 In June 2006, his nine-year-old son Faryd was killed in a car accident during the World Cup in Germany.
 Mohamed suffered severe injuries in the accident and was in danger of losing his leg.
 On 29 December 2019, he fulfilled the promise he made to his son by making Monterrey champions of the Liga MX.

 His other son Shayr is also a footballer and a forward.
 Both worked together at Monterrey in 2020.